saadmprog/s.moros.f/README.md

 # 🔐 Moros Encryption Tool

-A lightweight and secure tool for encrypting and decrypting files and text using the **S.MOROS.F**.
+A lightweight and secure tool for encrypting and decrypting files and text using the **S.MOROS.E.D**.

 ![Tool Image](Tool%20image.png)